 Historically, the vast majority of our software licenses provided for a perpetual right to use our software and are sold on a per terabyte capacity basis, as site licenses or via instance based packaging.
-In recent years, most of our software and products revenue has been sold on a capacity basis.
-Software licenses sold on a capacity basis provide the customer with unlimited install licenses of specified software products based on a defined level of terabytes of data under management.
+Software licenses sold on a per terabyte capacity basis provide the customer with unlimited install licenses of specified software products based on a defined level of terabytes of data under management.
 As a result, when we sell our software via a capacity license, certain of the various functionalities discussed below are bundled into one capacity based price.
-In addition to terabyte based capacity pricing, we also offer our customers instance based licensing.
+Increasingly, we also sell our customers instance based licensing.
 We primarily sell instance based licenses for virtual machine backup, recovery and cloud management, endpoint data protection, and email archive.
 These instance based licenses also include various functionalities bundled into one capacity based price.

 Prior to fiscal 2018, an insignificant amount of our revenue was sold under subscription, or term-based, license arrangements.
 Any of our licensing models (capacity, instance, etc.) can be sold via a subscription arrangement.
 In these arrangements the customer has the right to use the software over a designated period of time.
 The capacity of the license is fixed and the customer has made an unconditional commitment to pay.
 Software revenue in these arrangements is generally recognized when the software is delivered.
 In fiscal 2018, we started to introduce more subscription arrangements into the market.
-We expect revenue from these types of arrangements as a percentage of our total revenue to increase in the next few years.
+We expect revenue from these types of arrangements as a percentage of our total revenue to continue to increase in the next few years.
+Beginning in fiscal 2021, we also expect to generate material revenue from renewals of subscription licenses sold in prior years.

 We also sell to some customers, primarily managed service providers, via utility, or pay-as-you-go models.
 In these arrangements actual usage is regularly measured and billed.
-Revenue in these utility arrangements is recognized as the software is used.
+Revenue in these utility arrangements is recognized as the software is used over time.